$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Method

 \subsection{Image-text Interleaved Training}

-Our approach targets developing a versatile prior model capable of processing diverse inputs to estimate visual outputs.
+Our approach targets developing a versatile prior model capable of processing diverse inputs to estimate target visual outputs.
 Drawing from earlier methodologies, a straightforward solution involves concatenating different inputs, like combining text (``a dog wearing sunglasses'') with respective concept-specific images.
-However, preliminary experiments indicated that this method does not effectively capture the intricate relationships between target text tokens (e.g., ``dog'') and the corresponding concept images.
+Preliminary experiments indicated that this method does not effectively capture the intricate relationships between target text tokens (e.g. ``dog'') and the corresponding concept images, especially when multiple concepts are present.

 To address this, we adopt the interleaved pre-training strategy used in Kosmos-G, but with a notable modification to enhance resource efficiency.
-We incorporate pretrained CLIP text and vision encoders for extracting modality-specific embeddings—separating text-only from subject-specific images.
-The key refinement in our process is the substitution of subject token embeddings with corresponding vision embeddings instead of introducing additional tokens to handle the image embeddings via resampler~\cite{alayrac2022flamingo}.
-This alteration allows us to bypass the need to train the prior or MLLMs, significantly improving the model's proficiency in handling interleaved data.
+We incorporate pretrained frozen CLIP text and vision encoders for extracting modality-specific embeddings—separating text-only from subject-specific images.
+The key refinement in our process is the substitution of subject token-specific text embeddings with corresponding vision embeddings instead of introducing additional trainable tokens to handle the image embeddings via resampler~\cite{alayrac2022flamingo}.
+First, we extract reference concept visual features ($z_{x_k} \in \mathcal{R}^{1\mathrm{x}1280}$) from the CLIP vision encoder.
+Similarly, we also extract the text prompt features ($z_y \in \mathcal{R}^{77\mathrm{x}1280}$) from the last layer of the CLIP text encoder.
+Here, 1280 is the CLIP-specific feature dimension.
+At last, we replace the concept noun corresponding latent features from $z_y$ with $z_{x_k}$; resulting in image-text interleaved features while preserving the contextual information of the text features.
+This alteration allows us to bypass the need to train the big priors models (e.g. MLLMs), significantly improving the model's proficiency in handling interleaved data.